Fundacion-CARTIF/ENPOWER/README.md

 You cannot: sublicense or hold liable.

 ## Disclaimer
 The content of this repository reflects only the authors' view and the European Union is not responsible for any use that may be made of the information it contains.
-The LocalRES consortium does not guarantee the accuracy of the data included in this repository and is not responsible for any third-party use of its contents.
+The ENPOWER consortium does not guarantee the accuracy of the data included in this repository and is not responsible for any third-party use of its contents.